 What is a case worker?

 Case workers are qualified professionals who work with agencies and foster carers to ensure the protection of children in out-of-home care.
-With a university degree or Certificate IV in social work, social science, welfare or a related discipline like psychology, case workers conduct risk assessments, develop case plans and provide practical and emotional support to foster carers.
+With university or TAFE qualifications in social work, social science, welfare or a related discipline like psychology, case workers conduct risk assessments, develop case plans and provide practical and emotional support to foster carers.

 ‘It’s a challenging role and no two days are the same,’ says Challenge Community Services case worker Natalie.
 ‘We are a sounding board for carers when things get rough and bounce ideas around about strategies they can try.
 Sometimes carers just need to hear they’re doing a fantastic job, which is equally important.
 We also provide practical support where needed such as taking a child to their respite placement, attending meetings at the school or taking a child to a medical appointment.’